ehanoc/xwallet/README.md

 # **XWallet**

 A pet project, a bitcoin wallet.
+TESTNET only atm

 - Thin Client (Partial chain sync)
 - No third-party servers